ihmeuw/covid-model-seiir-pipeline/docs/index.md

 The main directories for outputs within `/ihme/covid-19/seir-pipeline-outputs` are:

+- `ode`: ode versions and outputs
 - `regression`: regression versions and outputs
 - `forecast`: forecast versions and outputs
 - `covariate`: covariate cache versions for both forecasts and regressions
 - `metadata-inputs`: location metadata snapshots from the hierarchies with some modifications explained in the README.md files

+Within an ODE version, the directory structure is:
+- `betas`: location-specific folders with draw files for each component fit -- also includes predicted beta based on the regression
+- `parameters`: draw-specific files with simulated alpha, sigma, gamma1, and gamma2 parameters
+- `locations.csv`: a snapshot of the location IDs that was used in this run
+- `settings.json`: the settings for the ODE version

 Within a regression version, the directory structure is:

-- `betas`: location-specific folders with draw files for each component fit -- also includes predicted beta based on the regression
 - `coefficients`: draw-specific files with coefficients from the regression fit.
 This is what is read in when a new regression version uses a prior coefficient version.
-- `parameters`: draw-specific files with simulated alpha, sigma, gamma1, and gamma2 parameters
 - `diagnostics`: regression diagnostic plots
-- `locations.csv`: a snapshot of the location IDs that was used in this run
 - `settings.json`: the settings for the regression version

 Within a forecast version, the directory structure is: